atemmel/arch-install/README.md

 Where x is replaced by the device to partition.

-Choose gpt for hdd > 2TB or if using UEFI, else use DOS (Source: https://unix.stackexchange.com/questions/235467/arch-linux-cfdisk-asking-for-disk-label-type)
+Choose gpt, always ~~for hdd > 2TB or if using UEFI, else use DOS~~ (Source: https://unix.stackexchange.com/questions/235467/arch-linux-cfdisk-asking-for-disk-label-type)

 Select free space, create partitions as needed.
 (I don't do swapfiles.)
-You need at least one primary partition with the bootable flag and type set to Linux.
+You need at least one primary partition intended for day-to-day-usage and one marked as boot (~512MB, set type to EFI).
 When satisfied, press write, type yes and then exit `cfdisk`.
 Repeat this process for all drives you wish to partition.

-Check drives again, sdx1 should now appear:
+Check drives again, sdx1 and sdx2 should now appear:

 ```
 lsblk